ugnelis/instant-translator/README.md

 # instant-translator [![Build Status](https://travis-ci.org/ugnelis/instant-translator.svg?branch=master)](https://travis-ci.org/ugnelis/instant-translator) [![Coverage Status](https://coveralls.io/repos/github/ugnelis/instant-translator/badge.svg?branch=master)](https://coveralls.io/github/ugnelis/instant-translator?branch=master)
 Translate words and sentences instantly.
-Program uses various translator APIs.
+Program uses APIs of various translators.

 ## What Does the App Solve?
 ### Context
-I am a in the country whose language I know only the basics.
+Currently, I live in the country whose language I only know the basics.

 ### Problem
-Most things are in local language.
-It was necessary to quickly search words or sentences quickly, not only on the WEB pages but also in various dekstop applications.
+Most of the things are in local language.
+So, it is necessary to adapt quickly by searching for the meanings of the words or the sentences in various applications (WEB based, desktop based).

 ### Solution to the Problem
-I have made a desktop application that can translate both web pages and dekstop-based applications and translate that text into the program by clicking on the desired button.
+Desktop application that is able to translate the content of web pages and dekstop-based applications in the app by clicking on the desired button.

 ## Screenshot
 ![Screenshot](screenshot.png)